GatorSense/FLIR_thermal_tools/README.md

 ## Functions:
 These are functions that are included in this repository.
 The python package flirimageextractor also has a lot of built in functions that users maybe interested in.
   * save_thermal_csv: Extracts the temperature data and exports it as a .csv.
 A comparison between temperature retrieval using FLIR Tools and this code shows a 0.001 to 0.006 degrees celsius difference.
-  * extract_coarse_image: The FLIR imagery contains a high spatial resolution and large field of view RGB imagery.
+  * extract_rescale_image: The FLIR imagery contains a high spatial resolution and large field of view RGB imagery.
 This function scales and crops RGB imagery to match the thermal imagery.
 If a manual offset value is not provided it will crop the image based on offset values contained in header file.
   * manual_img_registration: This function helps users determine the manual offset between rgb and thermal imagery.
 See section below on more details on this function.
   * classify_rgb: This function classifies the RGB imagery using K-Means to determine the materials in the images.
 Tip: mask out areas that are not of interest to improve classification.
   * extract_temp_for_class: This function extracts temperature values for pixels of interest.
 This is for a single image